joshatoutthink/wp-dev-cli/notes/commands.md

 |- moduleTypes.ts - this is where all the types and options will come from

 ## module should allow specifying the template path.

+## need to add in all project templates a wp-gen config that says what kind of project it is so we know where to place cpt, or how to deploy it.